Pampaj7/MultiAgentsExploration/README.md

    - The agent selects the frontier cell with the highest entropy (or other heuristic).

 5. Path Planning:
-   - The agent uses the A* algorithm to compute a path to the selected goal.
+   - The agent uses the D* algorithm to compute a path to the selected goal.
    - It follows the path step by step, avoiding obstacles and updating the map.

 6. Map Update: